 I was diagnosed with breast cancer in August, and had surgery (lumpectomy) on September 20th.
 In a whirlwind of decision making we came to the conclusion that chemotherapy was advisable.
 Yesterday, December 28th I had what is my last planned round (of 4) of chemotherapy.
 Im not a fan honestly.
 It has been a challenge to remain positive during this phase of the treatment.
+I got twonights in the hospital due to a neutropenic fever- all expenses paid-NOT.
 The nurses, doctors, and friends have helped me to laugh and keep my sanity.

 I had two more diagnostic scans in January indicating that the breast cancer did not migrate to other areas of my body!!!